Parergon: Modern usage

 Derrida cited parergon in his wider theory of deconstruction, using it with the term "supplement" to denote the relationship between the core and the periphery and reverse the order of priority so that it becomes possible for the supplement – the outside, secondary and inessential – to be the core or the centerpiece.
 In The Truth in Painting, the philosopher likened parergon with the frame, borders, and marks of boundaries, which are capable of "unfixing" any stability so that conceptual oppositions are dismantled.
 It is, for the philosopher, "neither work (ergon) nor outside work", disconcerting any opposition while not remaining indeterminate.
 For Derrida, parergon is also fundamental, particularly to the ergon since, without it, it "cannot distinguish itself from itself".

 In artistic works, parergon is viewed as separate from an artwork it frames but merges with the milieu, which allows it to merge with the work of art.

 In a book, parergon can be the liminal devices that mediate it to its reader such as title, foreword, epigraph, preface, etc. It can also be a short literary piece added to the main volume such as the case of James Beattie's The Castle of Scepticism.
 This is an allegory written as a parergon and was included in the philosopher's main work called Essay on truth, which criticized David Hume, Voltaire, and Thomas Hobbes.

+Wider usage

+Parergon is the title of the journal of the Australian and New Zealand Association for Medieval and Early Modern Studies, launched in 1983.